-We applied to have our common stock listed on the NASDAQ Global Market under the trading symbol "OCUL".
+Our common stock has been approved for listing on the NASDAQ Global Market under the trading symbol "OCUL".

-We and all directors and officers and the holders of % of our outstanding stock, warrants and stock options have agreed that, subject to specified exceptions, without the prior written consent of Morgan Stanley & Co.
+We and all directors and officers and the holders of 99% of our outstanding stock, warrants and stock options prior to this offering have agreed that, subject to specified exceptions, without the prior written consent of Morgan Stanley & Co.
 LLC and Cowen and Company, LLC on behalf of the underwriters, we and they will not, during the period ending 180 days after the date of this prospectus (the "restricted period"):

-- offer, pledge, sell, contract to sell, sell any option or contract to purchase, purchase any option or contract to sell, grant any option, right or warrant to purchase, lend or otherwise transfer or dispose of, directly or indirectly, any shares of common stock or any securities convertible into or exercisable or exchangeable for shares of common stock; or - enter into any swap or other arrangement that transfers to another, in whole or in part, any of the economic consequences of ownership of the common stock, whether any such transaction described above is to be settled by delivery of common stock or such other securities, in cash or otherwise.
+- offer, pledge, sell, contract to sell, sell any option or contract to purchase, purchase any option or contract to sell, grant any option, right or warrant to purchase, lend or otherwise transfer or dispose of, directly or indirectly, any shares of common stock or any securities convertible into or exercisable or exchangeable for shares of common stock; - file any registration statement with the Securities and Exchange Commission relating to the offering of any shares of common stock or any securities convertible into or exercisable or exchangeable for common stock; or - enter into any swap or other arrangement that transfers to another, in whole or in part, any of the economic consequences of ownership of the common stock, whether any such transaction described above is to be settled by delivery of common stock or such other securities, in cash or otherwise.
 In addition, we and each such person agrees that, without the prior written consent of Morgan Stanley & Co.
 LLC and Cowen and Company, LLC on behalf of the underwriters, we or such other person will not, during the restricted period, make any demand for, or exercise any right with respect to, the registration of any shares of common stock or any security convertible into or exercisable or exchangeable for common stock.